Your Pet, Our Passion.

 Can I prevent pica in my dog?

-Whilst medical issues may be hard to avoid, maintaining a good diet and exercise for your dog will help promote a healthy body and mind.
+Whilst medical issues may be hard to avoid, maintaining a good diet for your dog and an appropriate feeding schedule, will help promote a healthy body and mind.

-Some dog breeds, such as Labradors, are actually more prone to pica due to their appetites, but this can still be reduced by ensuring your dog is active and occupied
+Some dog breeds, such as Labradors, are actually more prone to pica due to their appetites, but this can still be reduced by ensuring your dog is active, has appropriate enrichment, and is kept stress-free and happy.

 If your dog already has pica or you want to avoid it as best as you can, here are some tips:

-• Introduce regular dog games and puzzles to keep them engaged day-to-day
+• Introduce plenty of enrichments and dog games and puzzles to keep them engaged day-to-day.

 • Observe them inside and outside to make sure they aren’t eating things they shouldn’t.